kynguyen98/Phap-Assignment-3/readme.md

 # Phap Assignment 3

 # Date 2/05/2019
-- All done except for ex3 there's are some problem with it
+- There are some problem with Ex3

 # Date 06/05/2019
 - Creating dynamic matrices in class by reading matrices in a.txt file